-It is certainly best to have been polite, calm, and cooperative during all of the processing, even though your anxiety must have been extremely high.
-If you were cooperative, that may be very helpful in seeking the officer's cooperation in resolving the charges in a positive way in court.
+It is certainly best to have been polite, calm, and cooperative during all of the processing, even though your anxiety may have been extremely high.
+If you were cooperative, that may be helpful in seeking the officer's cooperation in resolving the charges in a positive way in court.

 If you were agitated and not as cooperative as you could have been under the very stressful circumstances, that is certainly understandable.
 It will take additional skill and finesse to convince the officer, prosecutor, or judge that your demeanor was a result of the stress you were under due to what was occurring, rather than what the State may assert, which might be that your behavior was indicative of being intoxicated.

 It is critical to have a skilled and qualified New Jersey DWI lawyer helping you in this situation.

 There are many technical issues involved in a New Jersey DWI defense that require counsel with NJ DWI defense experience.
 That experience also helps with more subjective issues such as stressing all positive actions that occurred during your interaction with the officer, and seeking to demonstrate that any less positive interactions are not necessarily due to intoxication.